 This scholarship program covers only the cost of conventional IVF treatment.
 To be eligible, candidates need to register with the INCID community.
 It is important for them to donate $55 annually and should be medically eligible for IVF under the infertility criteria of American Society for Reproductive Medicine.

 WinFertility financial programs are popular across the nation.
 It has helped thousands of couples afford the treatment for fertility.
 The financial support by WinFertility extends over to advanced treatments such as IVF.
-WinFertility covers for the drugs and IVF cost in Ohio.
+WinFertility covers for the drugs and IVF cost.
 With a simple application and easy to understand terms and conditions, a couple can opt for the discount packages and grants offered by Win Fertility.

 Compassionate care helps candidates save 50% to 75% on the medication of IVF.
 The unaffordable cost of IVF in Ohio is often a result of self-pay medications.
 Those patients who are eligible for IVF can benefit from this program.
 You can opt for multiple cycles every year.
 Eligible veterans can enjoy a 25% discount on their prescribed drugs.